Apostle01/HEYDEN/README.md

 #### Interactive Experience
 - **The website**: Clickable links will have animated effects on hover or click, providing clear feedback to the user.
 All external links such as the GitHub profile will open in a new tab.
 Content hinting will be used where possible to influence the user to scroll down and uncover new content on the pages.
 - **The game**:
-    - The game will work by firstly having the user select the length of a sequence to memorise.
+    - The game will work by firstly having the user select the level of expectise.
-    - When prompted a pack of cards will be shuffled and the entered number of cards will be shown on the screen.
+    - When settings button is clicked, the user will then choose their level from 3 different levels.
-    - Upon another prompt, the cards will disappear and a table allowing the user to select the cards will appear.
+    - Click on Reset button to begin the game.
-    - There will be feedback on whether the user is correct/incorrect with their guesses.
+    - There will be feedback on score and congratulations message.

 ### Skeleton